Inspired by Night Sky Myth & Legend

 Fast forward to the year 2022.

 Melissa has followed her passion for the Aurora, rare natural phenomena, and the wonders of the night sky to soaring heights.
 On January 20, 2021, she founded the group Michigan Aurora Chasers after living in Michigan for several years.
 She partnered with two devoted Aurora Chasers to launch the Aurora Summit, an annual conference celebrating the night sky that opened to the public in 2017.
 The unique event draws up to 200 people each year, and it includes sessions on the science, art, photography and culture of storytelling that surround the Northern Lights.
 She runs the social media accounts for the Aurora Summit on Facebook, Twitter and Instagram, posting news, events, forecasts, photography, video and artwork that celebrates Aurora and the night sky.

 Fascinated with outer space, Melissa went on to serve as a NASA Social Media Ambassador for the launch of the ESA Solar Orbiter at Cape Canaveral in February 2020.
 She has published many articles, short stories, and features that center around the night sky, as well as the legends and mythology that have been passed down for centuries.
 She wrote a novel featuring the mythology of the Aurora Borealis, which is under consideration in the publishing industry, and she is working on two other novel concepts featuring the Solar Eclipse and the Milky Way.

-She also stepped up to serve as an admin for two social media groups devoted to astronomy and Aurora forecasting, including Aurora and Night Sky Adventures, which accepts members across the world.
+She has stepped up to serve as an admin for several social media groups devoted to astronomy and Aurora forecasting, including Aurora and Night Sky Adventures, which accepts members across the world.

 Like many in the community, Melissa finds inspiration in sharing the experience of the Aurora’s dance with others.
 While she does not photograph the rare phenomenon with a DSLR camera, Aurora inspires many aspects of her life, particularly in creative writing.
 She hopes to help more people find, understand, and celebrate the elusive Northern Lights — which continue to be a rare spectacle at low latitudes.